5 Fractal Geometry

 ´

-each reducing the whole by a (length-scale) factor of
+mappings, each of which scales the whole picture by a (length-scale)

 1